daswass/ha-podcast-index/README.md

 3. **"No episodes found"**

-   - The podcast feed might not have any episodes
+   - The search term might not return any results
-   - The feed URL might be incorrect
+   - The podcast might not have any episodes
    - The podcast might be private or require authentication

 4. **Media player doesn't play the episode**